dmlc/dgl/docs/source/install/backend.rst

 Export ``DGLBACKEND`` as ``tensorflow`` to specify Tensorflow backend.
 The required Tensorflow version is 2.0 or later.
 See `tensorflow.org <https://www.tensorflow.org/install>`_ for installation instructions.
-In addition, Tensorflow backend requires ``tfdlpack`` package installed as follows:
+In addition, Tensorflow backend requires ``tfdlpack`` package installed as follows and set ``TF_FORCE_GPU_ALLOW_GROWTH`` to ``true`` to prevent Tensorflow take over the whole GPU memory:

 .. code:: bash

-   pip install tfdlpack  # when using tensorflow
+   pip install tfdlpack  # when using tensorflow cpu version

 or

 .. code:: bash

-   pip install tfdlpack-gpu  # when using tensorflow-gpu
+   pip install tfdlpack-gpu  # when using tensorflow gpu version export TF_FORCE_GPU_ALLOW_GROWTH=true # and add this to your .bashrc/.zshrc file if needed